-Is their Smart Home Security System worth the Price?
+Is the Vivint Smart Home Security System Worth the Price?

-A quick look into the pros and cons of Vivint Smarthome:
+A quick look at the pros and cons of Vivint Smart Home:

 - Lots of equipment points per package

 - Advanced home automation

 - Easy-to-use smartphone app to control the security system

 - Professional installation

 - Most expensive of all home security systems